 July 22, 1587 – A second group of English settlers arrived on Roanoke Island off North Carolina to re-establish the deserted colony.

 July 22, 1598 – Shakespeare’s play “The Merchant of Venice” was entered on the Stationers’ Register.

-July 22, 1779 - Mohawk Indian Chief and Freemason Joseph Brant leads a mixed force of Loyalists and Indians in surrounding a force of 120 colonial militiamen from New York and New Jersey at Minisink, New York.
-The militia was commanded by Lieutenant Colonel Benjamin Tusten, Major Samuel Meeker and Colonel John Hathorn.
-Tusten and approximately 45 to 50 others were killed in the initial battle and their ensuing defense from a hillside above the river.
+July 22, 1779 - Mohawk Indian Chief and Freemason Joseph Brant led a mixed force of Loyalists and Indians in surrounding a force of 120 colonial militiamen from New York and New Jersey at Minisink, New York.

 July 22, 1779 - Sir James Wright resumed his role as royal governor of Georgia.
 He left on July 11, 1782, as the British evacuated Georgia.